HarikeshopGCEK/BTECH_FINAL_YEAR_PROJECT/Documentation/Status/PROJECT_DOCUMENTATION.md

 ## 5. Hardware — Cell Voltage & Temperature Sensing

 ### 5.1 Design

 3S pack, no dedicated BMS AFE chip — direct measurement via:

 - **3 voltage dividers** (one per tap: Cell1 alone, Cell1+Cell2, full pack), each with a trim pot for coarse ratio adjustment
 - **3 NTC thermistors** (10kΩ, B=3950, with 10kΩ series resistor), one per cell, wired independently to 3.3V/GND (not part of the series stack)
 - Individual cell voltage computed in software: `Cell2 = Tap2 − Tap1`, `Cell3 = Tap3 − Tap2`

+> **Component verification note:** the thermistor currently tested was measured at approximately 10Ω, not 10kΩ.
+It is therefore not suitable for the 10kΩ NTC divider above; a verified 10kΩ-at-25°C NTC is required for temperature measurement.

 ### 5.2 Tap1 Divider Change

 Original 100kΩ/50kΩ divider only used ~1.4V of the ADC's 0–3.3V range at full charge (4.2V).
 Changed Tap1's top resistor to **22kΩ** (keeping 50kΩ bottom/pot), landing at ~2.92V at full charge — much better use of ADC resolution, comfortable margin below 3.3V.

 ### 5.3 Software Calibration Procedure

 Two-stage approach: pot handles coarse ratio, software handles precision.

 1. Disconnect battery; feed each tap's divider input directly (not the assembled pack) with 5 known reference voltages spanning that tap's real operating range (Tap1: 2.7–4.2V; Tap2: 5.4–8.4V; Tap3: 8.1–12.6V)
 2. Log oversampled (64-sample averaged) raw ADC values at each reference point
 3. Fit slope/offset (linear or quadratic) per channel via least-squares